• Skip to primary navigation

 Flaxseed (also known as "linseed") has a mild and nutty flavor and a texture that turns from crunchy when dry to gelatinous when wet (which helps to act as a thickening agent for things like oatmeal and pudding).
 If you've tasted chia seeds, flaxseed has a similar flavor and texture, but is more affordable.

-The health benefits of flaxseed are numerous - it's loaded with dietary fiber, protein, and plant-based omega-3's (healthy fats).
-It's also high in thiamine, copper, and lignans, which contain a cancer-fighting property.
+Flaxseed is loaded with dietary fiber, protein, and plant-based omega-3's (healthy fats).
+It's also high in thiamine, copper, and lignans.

 🍽 Ingredient Notes